percona/pxb-docs/docs/create-partial-backup.md

 ## The `--databases` and `-–databases-file` options

-The `--databases` option accepts a comma-separated list of database names.
+The `--databases` option accepts a space-separated list of database names.
 To include all tables in a database, add `.*` after the database name (for example, `mydb.*`).
 Regular expressions are not supported.

 In addition to your selected databases, make sure to specify the `mysql`, `sys`, and `performance_schema` databases.
 These databases are required when restoring the databases using xtrabackup `--copy-back`.